cloud-gov/cg-site/_docs/services/relational-database.md

 - 14
 - 15

-*\*Note: For PostgreSQL versions 15+ to connect to your database an SSL connection is required.
-As such you will need to configure your client library you use to connect to your database to use an SSL connection.*
+*\*Note: **[For PostgreSQL versions 15+ , using SSL is required when connecting to your database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html#PostgreSQL.Concepts.General.SSL.Requiring)**.
+As such, you will need to configure your client library to use SSL when connecting to your database.*

 These are the current supported major versions for MySQL: